 If you’re going to shave, make sure you use the correct technique to minimise razor burn and ingrown hairs.
 Follow this simple step-by-step process to achieve healthy, smooth skin …

 It’s important to use a clean, sharp razor.
 The single blade, double edged razor (like the ones in the photo above) are best as the single blade causes less trauma to the skin.
 They are also the most economical with replacement blades costing around £2 for five blades!

-Cleanse and exfoliate your skin to remove dead skin cells, use warm water to soften the skin and open the pores.
+Exfoliate your skin to remove dead skin cells a couple of days before you plan to shave.
+Use warm water to soften the skin and open the pores.